aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/weaviate.md

 Reading from a Weaviate collection takes in the `wv_client_args` and `collection_name` arguments, with the same specification and defaults as above.
 It also takes in the arguments below:

 - kwargs: (Optional) Search queries to pass into Weaviate.
 Note each keyword method argument must have its parameters specified as a dictionary.
-Will default to a full scan if not specified..
+Will default to a full scan if not specified.

 To read from a Weaviate collection into a Sycamore DocSet, use the following code: